cyckl/simfphys/README.md

 # cyckl's simpfhys collection
-Collection of lua spawnmenu entries for Digger's simpfhys cars (Garry's Nod)
+Collection of lua spawnmenu entries for Digger's simpfhys cars (Garry's Mod)

 ## Features and bugs
 * Electric conversions for three cars with proper gearing and fueltype